-- Git on-premise and other Git cloud providers are supported as well.
-Please reach out via chat or [email protected] and we will help set you up.
+- Git on-premise and other Git cloud providers such as Azure DevOps are supported as well.
+Please reach out via chat (left pane => support) or [email protected] and we will help set you up.

 Follow the below instructions to connect your Git provider to Salto.

-- You'll be redirected back to Salto.
-The relevant Git Settings tab should now show your Git provider username under Authorized Account
+Click ‘Authorize’.
+This will take you to your Git provider where you will be asked to Authorize SaltoLabs.
+Approve the request.
+Then you will be redirected back to Salto.
+The relevant Git Settings tab should now show your Git provider’s username under the ‘Authorized Account’ title.

-- If you are on the 'Other' tab, you will see a URL field where you should add the HTTPS URL of your Git on-premise or Git cloud provider.
+If you are on the 'Other' tab, you will see a URL field where you should add the HTTPS URL of your Git on-premise or Git cloud provider.
 Then add your authentication details, commit email address and add your provider.

 - If you are using a Git on-premise, follow the Firewall configuration section below to make sure Salto can access your Git repos.

-You've connected your Git repos to Salto
+You've connected your Git Provider to Salto

-By now Salto can interact with your Git provider and your organization's repositories on your behalf.
+Now Salto can interact with your Git provider and your organization's repositories on your behalf.
 This is how you allow Salto to pull and push configuration files to your git repositories on your behalf, i.e. so your Git provider user will be the author of those changes.